 Surround yourself with experts who know more than you.
 Publishing a big is a huge undertaking that has so many moving parts.
 Whether you traditionally publish, go with a hybrid model or truly self-publish, work with people who know more than you in their specialty – find the best book cover designer, the best layout person, the best editor, social media manager, publicist, etc.

 - What is a fun or interesting fact about you that people might not know?

-I had my one and only acting credit when I was 12 and starred in a local commercial that aired on ESPN really late at night.
-The acting bug definitely didn’t bite me and knew from then on, I was meant to be behind the camera and not in front of it.
+I had my only acting credit when I was 12 and starred in a local commercial that aired on ESPN really late at night.
+The acting bug definitely didn’t bite me, and I knew from then on and I was meant to be behind the camera and not in front of it.
 I actually went on to graduate from college with a degree in Photography.